Integrate with Microsoft Dataverse via data sync

-Getting Started with Dataverse
+Get started with Dataverse

-Standard and Custom Entities
+Standard and custom entities

 Dataverse securely stores data in a set of tables, which are sets of records similar to how a table stores data within a database.
 Dataverse includes a base set of standard tables that cover typical scenarios, but you can also create custom tables specific to your organization.
 In Business Central, you can view standard and custom tables being synchronized on the Integration Table Mappings page.

 The Base Integration Solution is a key component of the integration.
 The solution adds the required roles and access levels to the user accounts for the integration, and it creates tables needed to map Business Central company to business unit in Dataverse.